 Generally, a policy will outline principles to follow, while procedures are more detailed and spell out the steps necessary to complete a task or undertake a set of actions.
 Usually, a procedure is likely to change more often than an underlying policy.

 Although policies and procedures are distinct, a policy document can contain procedural information and vice versa.
 Sometimes, the line between what is a policy and what is a procedure can be fuzzy; there can also be forms, guidelines, checklists and even user guides that fall under the “procedural” umbrella.

-Why do we need policies and procedures in the workplace?
+Why policies and procedures are important?